superfly/docs/speedrun.html.md

 2. Create an account with `flyctl auth signup` or login with `flyctl auth login`.
 3. Run `flyctl launch` - create, configure, and deploy a new application

-That's all your need to do for most applications.
+That's all you'll need to do for most applications.
 The `launch` command prepares your project, optionally attaches a Postgres database, and then deploys. `launch` knows about these kinds of apps:

 * [Django](https://www.djangoproject.com/)
 * [Laravel](https://laravel.com)